GCuser99/tbFileSysTools/README.md

 Debug.Print fso.GetFile(path).Size
 ```

-The class is a one-line delegation to the module for every member — same behaviour, same defaults.
+The class is a one-line delegation to the module for every member — same behavior, same defaults.
 It uses FSO's argument names (`fileSpec`, `folderSpec`) so named arguments in ported code keep working.

 > **Note:** the class is deliberately named `FileSystemObject`, the same as Scripting's.
 In a project referencing both, qualify it - `tbFileSysTools.FileSystemObject`, drop the Scripting Runtime reference, or move tbFileSysTools' position in the References dialog ABOVE Scripting Runtime so that it takes unqualified precedence.